AntCPLab/OpenCoral/README.md

 activates interactive input, otherwise inputs are read from `Player-Data/Input-P<playerno>-0`.

-By default, the circuit is garbled at once and stored on the evaluator side before evaluating.
-You can activate a more continuous operation by adding `-C` to the command line on both sides.
+By default, the circuit is garbled in chunks that are evaluated whenever received.You can activate garbling all at once by adding `-O` to the command line on both sides.

 ## Honest majority